Let’s Not Overlook Anthony Black, Who IS Leading Hogs Now

 "There are not many freshmen that are going to have 17, 8 and 5 steals," he said later.
 "I mean, five steals to me is as impressive as anything he did tonight."

-That's not talking about as much as he handled the ball on so many possessions in a game and only turned it over twice.
+That's not including how he handled the ball on so many possessions in a game and only turned it over twice.
 That's two times.

 As you can tell in interviews and just casual conversation, Black seems mature beyond a freshman.